dph01/dph01.ruhoh.com/pages/diy-lift-crud-an-alternative-to-crudify.md

 wants to delete, and when executed calls the `Mapper.delete_!` function on that instance.

 ## Summary
-Hopefully this has given you a strong enough starting point from which you can start to build your own CRUD forms.
+And that's it!
+It might be a bit more work than extending the CRUDify trait, but hopefully you'll agree that there's not that much to it, and it's price well worth paying in order to gain full control over your CRUD forms.

 After using this approach a couple of times
 I suspect you'll find it easy enough and quick enough for it to become your default